kouwasi/nuxt-clean-architecture-poc/README.md

 # clean-architecture-poc
 This is a proof of concept of Nuxt.js and Clean Architecture.

+Honestly, I'm not familiar about the Clean Architecture.

+How to implement it?
+Which layered structures is the best? (e.g. strict layered, relaxed layered)
+Is it really useful architecture?

+This PoC aims to confirm to useful of Clean Architecture.

 ## Features
 Proof of the `./core` directory is not depends on any frameworks and drivers.